gamedevpl/www.gamedev.pl/js13k2024/game/design/ui.md

 ## Loading and Transitions
 - Use simple fade effects for transitions between screens
-- Display a "Loading..." text with a spinning animation for level generation
+- Display a "Loading..." text for level generation

 ## Tutorial Elements
 - Overlay tooltips pointing to UI elements
 - Highlighted cells on the grid to guide initial movements
-- Fading text boxes for instructions
+- Fading text boxes for instructions on new bonuses

+## Level Information Display
+- Brief level description or hint displayed at the start of each level
+- Fades out after a few seconds or when the player makes their first move

 ## Accessibility Considerations
 - High contrast mode option: Increases contrast between grid, player, and monsters
 - Colorblind mode: Uses patterns in addition to colors to distinguish elements
 - Scalable UI: Option to increase size of UI elements and grid numbers

 This UI design focuses on presenting essential information clearly while maintaining a minimalist aesthetic suitable for the 13KB size constraint.
 The use of simple geometric shapes and a limited color palette will allow for efficient implementation and a cohesive visual style.
+The addition of bonus representations and level information enhances the player's understanding of the game mechanics and progression.